Desperationis/2DStarve-Releases/README.md

 ### When will early access be released?
 Never lol

-## Running the game
-### Windows
+## Supported Platforms
-The game has been tested to run on Windows 10, and should run by simply running the executable.
+Currently, the game has only been tested to run on Windows 10 and Debian-based linux distributions.
+However, any platform supported by [Photon Bolt](https://www.photonengine.com/bolt) is technically supported.

-### Linux
-The game has been tested to run on Debian-based distributions, and should run by simply running the executable.

-## Seeting up Tiled to make maps
+## Setting up Tiled to make maps

 ![files](MapGuide/Files.PNG)